 - Rhode Island

 - West Virginia

 Additionally, Walmart requires that both parties be present when the check is cashed.
-Each person will need to show identification to prove they are the person on the check as well.
+Each person will need to show identification to prove they are the persons on the check as well.

-If both people are present and the check is for a large amount, you can have the check cashed at the Walmart Money Center or Customer Service desk.
-For smaller checks, you may be able to cash them at a register.
+If both are present and the check is for a large amount, they can have the check cashed at the Walmart Money Center or Customer Service desk.
+For smaller checks, they may be able to cash them at a register.

 What Time to Go to Walmart If You Want to Cash a Two-party Check

 Since larger checks can only be cashed at the Money Center or Customer Service desk, you have to come in when one of those departments is open.
 Usually, this means heading to Walmart between 8:00 am and 8:00 pm, Monday through Saturday, or between 10:00 am and 6:00 pm on Sundays.
 However, the opening and closing times may vary by location.
-Additionally, holidays can impact the hours.
-As a result, you want to check with your local store to confirm when check cashing is available.
+Additionally, holidays can impact hours.
+You may want to check with your local store to confirm when check cashing is available.

 Smaller checks that can be cashed at a register can be brought in at any time.
 As long as there is a register open and a clerk available, you’ll be able to cash the check.